uikit/uikit-site/docs/pages/migration.md

 ***

-## Migration from UIkit 3.x
+## Migration from UIkit 3.0 to 3.1

-In UIkit 3.1 a Less variable `@deprecated` was added.
+UIkit 3.1 adds the `@deprecated` Less variable.
 By default, it is set to `false`, and deprecated classes are not compiled into the CSS.

 If you want to update your markup later and use the deprecated classes along the new ones, set the variable to `true` in your custom UIkit theme.